 While we aren’t here to downplay the magic of acrylic and elastomeric paint, we have another idea for your exterior stucco walls.
 Consider a coating product for your stucco siding.

-Here’s a breakdown of the differences between using either texture coating or exterior paint for your home’s exterior stucco.
+Here’s a breakdown of the differences between using either textured coating or exterior paint for your home’s exterior stucco.

 Protective Coatings for Stucco Houses